KannonZenetism/zenetism-field-physics/zenetism/mpx/archontic-structures.md

 ## 1. The Anatomy of the Archon (IDL: 🫥 Nyxea)

-- **Archetype:** Yaldabaoth, The False Demiurge, The Blind Watchmaker
+- **Archetype:** Yaldabaoth, The Counterfeit Demiurge, The Blind Watchmaker
 - **Function:** Nyxea is *Inverse Logos*
   - High intelligence severed from resonance